 The time allocated for English is in line with national recommendations for key stage one and two.
-All children enjoy a daily literacy lesson, lasting approximately one hour.
-Alongside this, all children have a 30 minute reading session and KS1 and EYFS have 30 minutes of daily phonics.
+All children enjoy a daily literacy lesson, lasting approximately 45 minutes.
+Alongside this, all children who access phonics have a 45 minutes phonics session daily.
+Those children who have completed phonics have a 45 minute VIPERS reading session daily.
 In addition to this, it is recognised that all other subject areas will contribute to children's learning in speaking and listening, reading and writing.
 As a school, we aim to 'read to learn' across the curriculum, using both non-fiction and fiction texts to support learning across all subjects.
-Writing across the curriculum will consolidate skills learned in English lessons, and allow children to re-visit genres at a distance.
+Writing across the curriculum will consolidate skills learned in English lessons, and allow children to revisit genres at a distance.
 Each genre of writing will be addressed within each year group, both within English lessons and across the wider curriculum.